Prince9934-lab/Smart-Street-Flood-Water-Level-Analysis/README.md

 Water level data is stored using a Pandas DataFrame

-The data is analyzed to check:
+1 The data is analyzed to check:

 Warning Level (e.g., 70 cm)

-Danger Level (e.g., 100 cm)
+2.Danger Level (e.g., 100 cm)

-A line graph is plotted:
+3.A line graph is plotted:

 X-axis → Time

 Y-axis → Water level (cm)

-Horizontal lines show warning and danger thresholds
+4.Horizontal lines show warning and danger thresholds

-If water exceeds limits, it indicates possible flooding
+5.If water exceeds limits, it indicates possible flooding

 Output